skupperproject/skewer/example/README.md

 $ skupper site create east
 Waiting for status...
 Site "east" is configured.
 Check the status to see when it is ready

+$ kubectl wait --for=condition=Ready site/east  # Required with preview 1 - to be removed!
+site.skupper.io/east condition met
 ~~~

 You can use `skupper site status` at any time to check the status